dgteixeira/pr-status-giphy-action/README.md

 # Pull Request Status Giphy Action Fork - Image URL Update for GitHub

+This is a fork from [jzweifel's action](https://github.com/jzweifel/pr-status-giphy-action), where I had to change the type of image to get, so it can show on GitHub PR comments.

 A GitHub Action that displays a random thumbs up or thumbs down gif from Giphy when all checks on a Pull Request complete.

 It will automatically clean up an existing comment before making a new one if checks are re-run.